tomesink/obsidian/10 Projects/Notes/Web Design 101/Episode 18 - 3 Psychology Principles for Web Design.md

 How we react on certain colors?
 Some color have physical effect on humans body (re - stress, green - relax).

 We need to understand the psychological effect of colors.
-This relates to [[Episode 7 - Colors]]
+This relates to [[Episode 7 - Colors]] (see source links there).